isomerpages/mol-services/_buying-a-hdb/00e-booking.md

 ### Application for Housing Grants

 You may also apply for housing grants during this appointment.
-Find out which one applies to you [here](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/cpf-housing-grants-for-hdb-flats).
+Find out which one applies to you <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/cpf-housing-grants-for-hdb-flats" target="_blank">here.</a>